Varda Space Industries: W-Series re-entry capsule

 Varda's W-Series capsule is an autonomous free-flying microgravity formulation platform intended for terrestrial landing.
-The W-Series capsule reenters the Earth's atmosphere at more than 30000 km/h and reaches speeds above Mach 25.
+The W-Series capsule reenters the Earth's atmosphere at approximately orbital velocity (≈8 km/s).
 The capsule touches down on land via a parachute.
 The W-Series capsules’ heatshields are made of C-PICA (Conformal Phenolic Impregnated Carbon Ablator), a thermal protection material produced by NASA Ames Research Center.
 The material was originally developed at Ames, and the reentry of W-1 marked the first time a NASA-manufactured C-PICA heat shield ever returned from space.
 Varda was the first company to receive a special vehicle operator license under FAA Part 450.
 The license, issued for the W-4 mission, allows the company to reenter W-series capsules without resubmitting safety documentation for each flight.
 It remains valid through 2029, after which Varda will need to renew it.
+Since the W-4 mission, all of Varda's vehicles have used an in-house satellite bus.
+Since vertically integrating, the company now builds all aspects of the W-Series vehicles: the capsules, pharmaceutical processing hardware, C-PICA heat shields, and satellite buses.